rezamarzban/MiniLux/README.md

 Making images and launching QEMU virtual machine:

-1- Just run "bash make.sh".
-If it fail, Run "bash remake.sh" (without again sources downloading) after correcting problems.
+1- First you need a working internet connection, After git cloning the project run "bash make.sh" in the project directory.
+After running it, you should have "initramfs.gz" and "disk.img" files in current directory.
+If "bash make.sh" fail, Run "bash remake.sh" (without again sources downloading) after correcting problems.

 2- Just run "bash qemu.sh" if you installed qemu-system-X86-64.